winstonmuller/BingBac2/README.md

 # BingBac2
 A Bing background wallpaper downloader

+Downloads the Bing image of the day to the BingBac2 folder and sets your desktop wallpaper.

-Based on a similar project called BingBackground but with no code reused, this has been completely rewritten in dotnet core as a personal project.
-The original bothered with things like getting lower resolution images for smaller screens, but I am not going to fuss with that because the max available from the Bing endpoint right now is 1920x1080 and that seems the minimum these days.
+Based on a similar project called BingBackground, no code has been reused.
+This has been completely rewritten in dotnet core as a personal project.
+The original application retrieved lower resolution images for smaller screens.
+I am not going to fuss with that because the max available from the Bing endpoint right now is 1920x1080 and that is about the minimum on most devices now.

-Currently downloads a file to the BingBac2 folder if you create it.

-What's next?
-See "TODO"s in the code.
+TODO: Refactor Program.cs and move more functionality into the BingBacService
+TODO: Create the wallpapers directory if it doesn't exist
+TODO: Test edge cases